Modern Slavery Statement

 The majority of our external spend within these supply chains is through the procurement of goods and services to support our general business activities and the delivery of our services to our customers.
 This includes cloud and software services, marketing and events, professional advisors and consultancy services, premises and associated management, device procurement and cleaning.

-It is understood that technology firms like us that do not supply hardware encounter the same risks as other office based organisations, but it is essential to recognise that low risk does not equate to no risk”4.
-As a result, we are engaging with relevant suppliers within our supply chain to review the contractual terms that we have in place with them to ensure that they appropriately reflect the standards and controls that we expect with regards to mitigating and controlling any risks of modern slavery.
+It is understood that technology firms like us that do not supply hardware encounter the same risks as other office-based organisations, but it is essential to recognise that low risk does not equate to no risk.
+As a result, we are engaging with relevant suppliers within our supply chain to reiterate the mandatory ethical and labor standards, including the prohibition of forced and child labor, adherence to the Code of Conduct, and requirements for disclosure and grievance mechanisms, that they must comply with and that we expect with regards to mitigating and controlling any risks of modern slavery.

 Future activities